A large tree to 40 m tall – easily identified in the rainforest by the extraordinary twisting and crooked trunk.

 Likely grows in habitats where fire is not an issue.
 May not respond well to fires.

-Citronella – information can be found that this is a variant Spanish name of a particular tree species of this genus – which used to be called Villaresia.
+Citronella – information can be found that this is a variant of a Spanish name of a particular tree species of this genus.
+‘Citronelle’ is also French for “lemon-odor bearing” (however, it is not known if this applies here).

-moorei – in honour of Charles Moore (1820-1905), NSW Government Botanist and Director of the Sydney Botanic Gardens (1848-96), who has many species names after him.
+moorei – in honour of Charles Moore (1820-1905), NSW Government Botanist and Director of the Sydney Botanic Gardens (1848-96), who has many species named after him.